infection/site/src/guide/command-line-options.md

 ### `--show-mutations` or `-s`

 Show colorized diffs of mutated files to the console.
+Only escaped mutants are shown by default.

 > Please note that all mutations are logged to the `infection.log` file as well.